sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial01/presentation.md

  available `VEPCON` dataset.
 The data comes preloaded in the virtual machine of the summer school.

-** To ensure you can follow along, please check that you have the virtual machine (VM) of the summer school running.
+- To ensure you can follow along, please check that you have the virtual machine (VM) of the summer school running.

 ---

 ## Exercise 1: Create a BIDS-compliant dataset

 - The summer school sample dataset has been modified such that it does not comply anymore with the BIDS standard

-- The goal of this exercise is to make this dataset compliant to the BIDS standard again.
+- The goal of this exercise is to make this dataset compliant to the BIDS standard again

 ---